Jeffail/leaps/README.md

 ##How to run

 Leaps is a single binary, with no runtime dependencies, everything is set through a single config file.
-Just download a release package for your OS and do the following to set up an example:
+Just download a release package for your OS and do the following to run an example:

 ```bash
 tar -xvf ./leaps-linux_amd64-v0.1.2.tar.gz